 33. A boat is considered a ship if it weighs 500 tonnes or more.
 A more general distinction is that ships can carry boats but boats cannot carry ships.

 34. Jack Black's eponymous character in the 2006 comedy Nacho Libre is based on a real priest- Sergio Gutiérrez Benítez, who wrestled with the ring name "Fray Tormenta" (Friar Storm) in order to support an orphanage he founded.

 35. The scientific name for llamas is Lama glama.

 36Adrian Carton de Wiart

-Adrian Carton de Wiart was a British Officer who served in 3 wars.
-He was shot in the face, head, stomach, ankle, leg, hip, and ear; survived 2 plane crashes; tunneled out of a POW camp; tore off his own fingers when a doctor refused to amputate them.
+Adrian Carton de Wiart was a British officer who served in 3 wars.
+He was shot in the face, head, stomach, ankle, leg, hip, and ear.
+He survived 2 plane crashes, tunneled out of a POW camp, tore off his own fingers when a doctor refused to amputate them.
 After World War 1 he wrote, "Frankly I had enjoyed the war."